 The tuition and housing costs quoted above are the discounted rates for US students paying by check or money order, and for international students paying by bank draft in US dollars.

 Students have the additional option of paying both tuition and housing through PayPal which allows you to charge the costs on a credit card.
 Those using PayPal need to pay the full rates, which are about 4% higher.

 For those interested in financial aid, several scholarships and one work/study position are available.

 Odyssey graduate Sara King is sponsoring the Parasite Publications Character Awards to provide financial assistance to three character-based writers wishing to attend this summer's Odyssey Writing Workshop.
 The Parasite Publications Character Awards, three scholarships in the amounts of $2,025 (full tuition), $500, and $300, will be awarded to the three members of the incoming class who are deemed extraordinarily strong character writers, creating powerful, emotional characters that grab the reader and don't let go.
 Judges will base their decision on the quality of the short story or novel excerpts sent with the applications; no separate application is required.
 The decision of the judges will be final.
 Scholarship monies will be applied directly to tuition for the 2016 workshop.

 Applicants from the New York Metropolitan Area (including New Jersey) who are accepted into Odyssey are eligible to apply for a scholarship from the Donald A. and Elsie B. Wollheim Memorial Scholarship Fund.
 This fund was created in 1989 by the New York Science Fiction Society--the Lunarians, one of New York's oldest and largest science fiction and fantasy clubs, to help developing writers attend major science fiction/fantasy writing programs affiliated with higher institutions of learning.
 The amount of the scholarship is variable depending on need and the availability of funds.
-Scholarship monies will be applied directly to tuition for the 2015 workshop.
+Scholarship monies will be applied directly to tuition for the 2016 workshop.
 If you are accepted into Odyssey and would like to pursue this possibility, contact me immediately upon your acceptance.